Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Be sure to attend the Faculty Center Academic Portfolio Workshop held in January and June.
 It is recommended for faculty to attend this workshop two times (to work on two different sections of their dossier) before applying for tenure and/or promotion.

-- This is the year to ensure that you are on track with grants and sufficient dissemination of your scholarship or creative work as defined by your department.
+- This is the year to ensure that you are on track with grants and sufficient dissemination of your scholarship as defined by your department.

 - Arrange for another peer review of your teaching.